microsoft/BotBuilder-Samples/CSharp/Blog-LUISActionBinding/README.md

 ````
 User: Please change my check-in date to tomorrow
-Bot: Ok, I changed the check-in date to tomorrow                -- This triggered the `ChangeHotelCheckin` intent which should run in the context of the `HotelReservation` action (so main action also is instanced)
+Bot: Ok, I changed the check-in date to tomorrow                -- This triggered the `FindHotels-ChangeCheckin` intent which should run in the context of the `FindHotels` action (so main action also is instanced)
 Bot: I changed your reservation in Madrid from 03/25 to 03/27	-- The required parameters of the main context are iterated until it can call the action fulfillment
 ````